ammoryindub/Data-Science-Jurney/README.md

 the 'students_performance.csv' file is associated with '01_project_dsp'

 #### Steps followed :

 1. Importing libraries
 2. Importing dataset
-3. Load the dataset:
+3. Load the dataset
-4. Explore the dataset:
+4. Explore the dataset
 5. Filtering data, and Creating new columns
-6. Visualizing the data:
+6. Visualizing the data
-7. Analyzing relationships:
+7. Analyzing relationships